Teacher Training at New Hall

 What makes New Hall’s teacher training special?

 New Hall’s approach to teacher training is innovative and cutting-edge.
 Teachers use online learning platforms, iPads and various interactive technologies as part of their repertoire of skills.
-During the period of remote learning brought about by Covid-19, New Hall trainee teachers were trained to deliver live lessons through MS Teams and were able to master other resources such as Nearpod to ensure online lessons were interactive, engaging and closely aligned to the experience of being in the classroom.
-Throughout the training year, the Director of Studies leads regular ‘sharing best practice’ sessions during which various approaches to teaching and learning are shared with the trainees and opportunities for discussion and collaboration are strongly encouraged.
+Throughout the training year, the Vice Principal responsible for Trainee Teachers leads regular ‘sharing best practice’ sessions during which various approaches to teaching and learning are shared with the trainees and opportunities for discussion and collaboration are strongly encouraged.

 What do some of our past and present trainees say?